How to preorder the iPhone 8 and iPhone 8 Plus

 iPhone 8: How to preorder

 Likewise, if history tells us anything, the new iPhones will ship Sept.
-22.
+22, and iOS 11 will become available September 19.

 This is a developing story.
 Refresh soon for additional updates.